Blog

 How a Modern Laboratory Information System Relieves LIS Staffing Stress

-Learn More: What To Do When Your Laboratory Information System Is Sunsetting
+Discover More: What To Do When Your Laboratory Information System Is Sunsetting

 Modern Laboratory Information Systems Will Drive Future Lab Workflow

-According to Guido, advanced laboratory information system technology is the long-term solution to the current staffing challenges all anatomic pathology groups and clinical laboratories face.
+According to Guido, advanced laboratory information system software technology is the long-term solution to the current staffing challenges all anatomic pathology groups and clinical laboratories face.

-“The workforce gaps make it clear that lab information system technological advances will drive the lab of the future,” he said.
-“At some point soon, LIS lab automation will be a tool we all use, regardless of the department or role.
+"The workforce gaps make it clear that lab information system technological advances will drive the lab of the future," he said.
+"At some point soon, LIS lab automation will be a tool we all use, regardless of the department or role."

-Learn More: Automation in Pathology Labs Using Advanced LIS System Software
+Get Insight: Automation in Pathology Labs Using Advanced LIS System Software

 Removing Redundant, Manual Processes with LIS System Automation